-- Four measures were modified to account for disease severity:

-- Hypertension uncomplicated and complicated

-- Liver disease mild and moderate to severe

-- Renal failure moderate and severe

-- Solid tumor without metastasis malignant and in situ.

-- The heterogeneous category of neurological disorders was divided into four more specific categories:

-- o Dementia

-- Seizures and epilepsy

-- Neurological disorders affecting movement

-- Other neurological disorders.

-- Three comorbidity measures were added:

-- Cerebrovascular disease because of a significant increase (48%) from 2006 to 2014 in comorbid cerebrovascular events for patients aged 35 to 64 years old.14

-- Leukemia to make the reporting of cancer-related comorbidities more complete.

-- Other thyroid as a compliment to hypothyroidism in order to capture hyperthyroidism and other thyroid disorders.

-- One measure, Fluid and electrolyte disorders, was discontinued because the diagnoses included in this comorbidity measure are typically considered acute and secondary to an underlying problem or comorbidity.
+- Four measures were modified to account for disease severity: - Hypertension uncomplicated and complicated - Liver disease mild liver disease and moderate to severe liver disease and failure - Renal (kidney) failure and disease moderate and severe - Solid tumor without metastasis malignant and in situ. - The heterogeneous category of neurological disorders was divided into four more specific categories: - o Dementia - Seizures and epilepsy - Neurological disorders affecting movement - Other neurological disorders. - Three comorbidity measures were added: - Cerebrovascular disease because of a significant increase (48%) from 2006 to 2014 in comorbid cerebrovascular events for patients aged 35 to 64 years old.17 - Leukemia to make the reporting of cancer-related comorbidities more complete. - Other thyroid as a complement to hypothyroidism, to capture hyperthyroidism and other thyroid disorders. - One measure, Fluid and electrolyte disorders, was discontinued because the diagnoses included in this comorbidity measure are typically considered acute and secondary to an underlying problem or comorbidity.

-Cerebrovascular disease, dementia, and leukemia were considered for the original ICD-9-CM list of comorbidity measures but were excluded because the analysis did not show their presence was were related length of stay, total charges, or in-hospital mortality.
-The original study was based on 1992 data from 439 hospitals in the California.15 The clinical review team decided that these comorbidities were important to include for current data.
+Cerebrovascular disease, dementia, and leukemia were considered for the original ICD-9-CM list of comorbidity measures but were excluded because the analysis did not show their presence was related to length of stay, total charges, or in-hospital mortality.
+The original study was based on 1992 data from 439 hospitals in the California HCUP State Inpatient Databases

-14 Tong X, Yang Q, Ritchey MD, George MG, Jackson SL, Gillespie C, et al. The Burden of Cerebrovascular Disease in the United States.
+17 Tong X, Yang Q, Ritchey MD, George MG, Jackson SL, Gillespie C, et al. The Burden of Cerebrovascular Disease in the United States.
 Prev Chronic Dis 2019;16:180411.